jennigrubbs/We-Love-Movies-capstone-project/README.md

 For running this project locally in development, use npm start.
 For running this project in a production environment, use npm start:prod.

+The link to the deployed backend server for the /movies path is: https://jenni-grubbs-we-love-movies-capstone.onrender.com/movies